nygma2004/word_clock_hun/README.md

 # Word Clock Hungarian
 This is my implementation of the Word Clock in Hungarian.
-Rest of the document is in Hungarian, English version will follow with the final version of the code.
+Rest of the document is in Hungarian, English of this [document is here](README_EN.md).

 ## Változások
 1.0